Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Introduction

-I propose a method that leverages these first-stage covariates to combine observational and experimental data.
-A key challenge of incorporating observational data into the experimental data is that the observational estimate is often biased.
-I show that if the observational estimate is derived by incorrectly treating these first-stage covariates as instrumental variables, then this bias can be corrected using the experimental data.
-I then show that this bias-corrected estimate is uncorrelated with the experiment-only benchmark estimate.
-Using either weighting, shrinkage, or GMM, these two estimates can be combined into a more precise unbiased estimate.
+This paper proposes a method that combines experimental and observational data to improve estimation efficiency.
+The method hinges on having a set of imperfect instruments --- pretreatment covariates that satisfy the first-stage relevance condition in the observational data but may violate the exclusion restrictions \citep{nevo_identification_2010}.
+A common challenge of leveraging these imperfect instruments is that, due to the violation of exclusion restrictions, the corresponding observational estimate is biased and inconsistent.
+I demonstrate that this bias can be corrected using experimental data.
+More importantly, I show that this bias-corrected estimate is uncorrelated with the experiment-only benchmark estimate.
+Using weighting or GMM, these two uncorrelated estimates can be combined into a more precise estimate without introducing significant bias.
+I illustrate that the efficiency gain depends on the size of the observational data and how well the pretreatment covariates predict the treatment assignment.
+When the observational data are large and the pretreatment covariates can accurately predict treatment assignment, I prove that my method can reduce the variance by up to 50\%.

-When compared to the estimator that only uses the experimental data, I prove that my method can improve the efficiency by up to 50\% in terms of mean squared error (MSE).
-I also explore the selection of experimental units from an experimental design perspective.
-I show that the estimation efficiency further increases if the experimental design incorporates how the treatment X is endogenously generated.
-I apply the method to datasets in \cite{ursu_power_2018} that measure how online hotel rankings affect clicks.
-My method increases efficiency by 25\% given a common experimental design and by 40\% given a novel experimental design.
+The method is particularly useful in the digital marketing system because firms usually have access to a large observational dataset generated by an algorithm.
+The algorithm often takes many covariates as inputs to endogenously determine the treatment of interest.
+For example, advertisers use customer characteristics to make targeting decisions, Expedia uses hotel ratings and other hotel characteristics to rank different hotels, and Uber uses supply and demand forecasts to determine how to charge customers and compensate gig workers.
+Due to the algorithmic nature of the data, any relevant inputs to the algorithm can be viewed as imperfect instruments.
+Therefore, if researchers observe inputs to the algorithm, or observe any other pretreatment covariates that may correlate with the inputs, researchers can use these inputs or covariates as imperfect instruments to improve the estimation efficiency.

+Formally, the method requires two datasets, the experimental sample and the observational sample.
+For each unit in both samples, we observe the outcome of interest, the treatment, and a set of pretreatment covariates.
+The only difference between the two samples is that the treatment in the experimental sample is randomized, but the treatment in the observational sample is correlated with the pretreatment covariates that can be viewed as imperfect instruments.
+Table \ref{tab:data_requirement} illustrates the data requirements.